Home

 This is still probably money you would rather have in your pocket, so you try to make a deal.

-* If your mortgage is portable, take your old mortgage with you and put on the next house you are purchasing.
+• If your home loan is portable, take your old loan with you and put on the next house you are purchasing.

-I don't want to get to complicated here, but if the new mortgage is larger, you will have to find out if you can blend the 2 mortgages.
+I don't want to get to complicated here, but if the new mortgage is larger, you will have to find out if you can blend both loans together.
+Find out about Blending Mortgages Here

-* If your mortgage is assumable, you might consider having the buyer assume your mortgage.
+• If you have an assumable, you might consider having the buyer do an assumption.
 This needs further explanation on several fronts, so will handle that on a separate mortgage help page.

-* Try to get a reduction or even a total forgiveness of the penalty, by promising to stay with the same mortgage lender for your new mortgage.
+• Try to get a reduction or even a total forgiveness of the penalty, by promising to stay with the same lender for your new mortgage.

-* Try to eliminate the penalty totally, by having your mortgage and the buyers mortgage, placed with your present mortgage lender.
+• Try to eliminate the penalty totally, by having your mortgage and the buyer's, placed with your present lender.

-- Note: One way to receive some mortgage help, is to put right in your purchase and sales agreement, that the buyer has to finance their mortgage with your mortgage lender.
+- Note: One way to receive some mortgage help, is to put right in your purchase and sales agreement, that the buyer has to finance with your lender.

 Of course the buyer has to agree.